MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/sites/plan-self-service-site-creation.md

 Because Self-Service Site Creation creates new top-level websites on an existing web application, any new sites automatically conform to the web application's default quota settings, unused website notification settings, and other administrative policies.

 You can configure Self-Service Site Creation in a variety of ways to meet your needs.
 For example, if you have a web application dedicated to My Sites, you can enable Self-Service Site Creation but select to hide the **new site** link so that no one can use it to create new sites or site collections.
 You can also create a custom form that users utilize to create a site or site collection.
-For more information, see [Configure My Sites and OneDrive for Business in SharePoint Server](configure-my-sites-and-onedrive-for-business.md).

 ## Plan for custom site creation processes
 <a name="section3"> </a>